-The Komorebi Pavilion represents a collaborative project between the GSD, Tokyo University, and Autodesk's BUILD Space in South Boston.
-The project emerged from a two-day November workshop in which structural engineer Jun Sato (Tokyo University) challenged students to design a fully transparent structure using advanced computational analysis to guide form-making.
-The chosen material is PETG, a non-toxic, pliable plastic whose various structural properties were imported to HOGAN software to predict behavior and deflection.
-Students were challenged to imagine non-traditional forms and irregular patterning that could produce shimmering, dappled light (“komorebi” in Japanese) within the pavilion.
+The Komorebi Pavilion represents a collaborative project between the Harvard Graduate School of Design, Tokyo University, and Autodesk's BUILD Space in South Boston.
+The project emerged from a two-day workshop held in November by structural engineer Jun Sato of Tokyo University.
+The workshop challenged students to design a fully transparent structure using advanced computational analysis to guide form-making.
+The chosen material, PETG, is a non-toxic, pliable plastic whose various structural properties were imported to HOGAN software to predict behavior and deflection.
+Students were tasked with imagining non-traditional forms and irregular patterning that could produce shimmering, dappled light (or komorebi) within the pavilion.

-Over ten days, the team fabricated and assembled nearly 800 identical “snowflake” shaped PETG modules (3/32″ thick) that could be slotted, notched, and interlocked together directly in multiple ways, allowing construction to proceed without the use of metal clips or other conventional fittings.
-Varying densities and curvatures of overlapping PETG modules produce an astonishing set of spatial effects.
+Over ten days, the team fabricated and assembled nearly 800 identical snowflake-shaped PETG modules (3/32″ thick) that could be slotted, notched, and interlocked in multiple ways, allowing construction to proceed without the use of metal clips or other conventional fittings.
+The varying densities and curvatures of the overlapping PETG modules produced an astonishing set of spatial effects.
 The Komorebi Pavilion will be on display at BUILD Space through early February.

-Working in teams of four, students in Mulligan's fall 2016 course (Cases in Contemporary Construction) were given 24 hours to design a free-standing pavilion, following guidelines provided by Jun Sato.
+Working in teams of four, students from Mulligan's fall studio “Cases in Contemporary Construction” were given 24 hours to design a free-standing pavilion following guidelines provided by structural engineer Jun Sato.

-Fifteen teams presented their designs to a jury at the end of the second day, and three finalist teams were chosen to further develop a single design, based on ideas from their various first-round schemes.
+Fifteen teams presented their designs to a jury at the end of the second day, and three finalist teams were chosen to further develop a single design based on ideas from their first-round schemes.

 Students used advanced computational analysis to guide form-making of the pavilion.